Mart1i1n/available-attestation/README.md

 ## 1. Ethical Considerations

 All experiments are conducted on a local testnet (running on a single local machine).
-No experiments is conducted on the live Ethereum network.
+No experiments are conducted on the live Ethereum network.
 This repository does not uncover new vulnerabilities but instead analyzes known malicious reorganization attacks.
 We will not provide any additional exploit information.

 ---
 ## 2. Requirements